rutwik777/LinearRegression_Explained/README.md

 lm.coef_
 ```
 ## 9. Model Metrics and Evaluations
 The metrics are very important to inspect the accuracy of the model.
-The metrics are MeanAbsoluteError, MeanSquaredError and Sqaure Root of Mean Sqare Error.
+The metrics are
+MeanAbsoluteError : difference between predicted versus actual value
+MeanSquaredError :  average squared difference between the estimated values and the actual value
+Sqaure Root of Mean Sqare Error : Same as MeanAbsolute Error, a good measure of accuracy, but only to compare prediction errors of different models or model configurations for a particular variable.
 ```python
 from sklearn import metrics
 print(metrics.mean_absolute_error(y_test, predictions))